 To provide reliable internet for members and students who may not have access at home for remote learning, Pitt & Greene EMC is providing free Wi-Fi hot spots at their Snow Hill office located at 205 N. Greene Street, and Farmville office located at 3989 W. Wilson Street.
 The networks are available from daily 6 a.m. until 9 p.m. at both locations.
 Members are welcome to park in the parking lots at both locations and access this free service.

 Randolph EMC has returned a total of $2.5 million in capital credits to 97% of their members a full two months early.
 The refund typically takes place in June, but Randolph EMC’s board voted to give the money back to their members early to provide financial relief when needed most.
 Checks and bill credits were sent in April.

-To help members participate in telemedicine appointments, apply for jobs online, file unemployment benefits and participate in remote learning, Roanoke Electric established 20 Wi-Fi hot spots throughout their service territory.
+To help members participate in telemedicine appointments, apply for jobs online, file unemployment benefits and participate in remote learning, Roanoke Cooperative established 20 Wi-Fi hot spots throughout their service territory.
 The hot spots are available daily from 7 a.m. until 8 p.m. in Bertie, Gates, Halifax, Hertford and Northampton counties.
 More information about access and locations can be found on their website.
-Additionally, Roanoke Electric has provided food to children in need of meals in their service territory.
+Additionally, Roanoke Cooperative has provided food to children in need of meals in their service territory.

 Rutherford EMC (Update as of 6/1/2020)

 Rutherford EMC is currently accepting requests from the community as they are received by the co-op.
 The cooperative has made financial donations to a local outreach center providing basic necessities to community members, a local food pantry that feeds approximately 400 families per month, and the Rutherford County Backpack Program, which serves approximately 950 food insecure students each month.